Polytech Nice Sophia: Administration

-The new school is a member of Polytech Group was managed by Francis Rocca until the September 1st, 2007.
+The new college is a member of Polytech Group was managed by Francis Rocca until the September 1st, 2007.

 Philippe Gourbesville succeeds to Roger Marlin and seat as the Director of Polytech Nice Sophia considering the agreement of the School Administrative Council (AC) on July 2, 2007.
 Philippe Gourbesville was re-elected on July 11, 2012, for a term of 5 more years.